arcosoph/nanowakeword/README.md

 > Yes!
 NanoWakeWord is language-agnostic.
 As long as you can provide audio samples for your wake words, you can train a model for any language.

 **5. Which version of Nanowakeword should I use?**
 > Always use the latest version of Nanowakeword.
-Version v1.2.1 is the minimum supported, but using the latest ensures full compatibility and best performance.
+Version v1.3.0 is the minimum supported, but using the latest ensures full compatibility and best performance.

+## Roadmap

+NanoWakeWord is an actively developed project.
+Here are some of the features and improvements we are planning for the future:

+-   **Model Quantization:** Tools to automatically quantize the final `.onnx` model for even better performance on edge devices.
+-   **Advanced Augmentation:** Adding more audio augmentation techniques like SpecAugment.
+-   **Model Zoo Expansion:** Adding more pre-trained models for different languages and phrases.
+-   **Performance Benchmarks:** A dedicated section with benchmarks on popular hardware like Raspberry Pi.

+We welcome feedback and contributions to help shape the future of this project!

 ## Contributing

-Contributions are welcome!
-If you have ideas for new features, bug fixes, or improvements to the "formula engine," please open an issue or submit a pull request.
+Contributions are the lifeblood of open source.
+We welcome contributions of all forms, from bug reports and documentation improvements to new features.

+To get started, please see our **[Contribution Guide](CONTRIBUTING.md)**, which includes information on setting up a development environment, running tests, and our code of conduct.

 ## License

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-* This project stands on the shoulders of giants.
-It was initially inspired by the architecture and concepts of the `OpenWakeWord` project.